Law Enforcement

 Something to think about:

-The basic dilemma, as White (2004) points out, is a legal dilemma.
+As White (2004) points out, the basic dilemma is a legal one.
 Law enforcement has for years been accustomed to working within legal constraints, collecting evidence that can be used for prosecution in a criminal court.
 There is a natural terminus to a criminal investigation.
-The intelligence community has for years been accustomed to working with few legal constraints, and there is no natural terminus, or end, to an intelligence investigation.
+For years, the intelligence community has been accustomed to working with few legal constraints, and there is no natural terminus or end to an intelligence investigation.
 READ MORE

 Lawmaking: How a Law is Made